Updates & Outcomes

 Community work, however, is the one activity that is affected as schools are closed between mid-December and approximately the 7th of January.
 Therefore, if you are keen to get involved with the community projects you should avoid volunteering during this time.

 The easiest way to get here is to arrive into Johannesburg (O.R.
 Tambo International Airport), and then book a connecting domestic flight from Johannesburg to Port Elizabeth.
 The project is approximately 1 hour (75 kilometres) from Port Elizabeth Airport.
-A member of the project team can pick you up from the airport and transfer you to the project site, and whilst this is something we can arrange for you in advance, it does come at an additional cost of £60 each way.
+Airport transfers are not included in the price of the project, you can either organise your own transport to and from the reserve or we can organise this for you.
+There are two types of airport transfer available, the first is a shared transfer from Port Elizabeth Airport to the project on your start date which departs at 2pm, with the return transfer journey departing at 7am these transfers costs £35 each way.
+Alternatively, we can arrange private transfers anytime between 9am and 5pm for a cost of £85 each way, though this cost must be paid in advance.